bbirdog/Html-Chat-Sdk/README.md

 ## Additional Info:

-#### Technically Speaking..
+#### Technically Speaking...

- - There is a bc-config.js file which sets all the configuration related information.
-However, it is also possible to override these settings on each of your pages.
+ - There is a bc-config.js file which sets all the configuration-related information.
+It is possible to override these settings on each of your pages.
 For instance, you may desire a completely different apikey/theme/layered vs popup on different pages.
 This is easily accomplished:
 ```javascript
 <script type="text/javascript">
 	window._bcChatWindowUrl = 'themes/{theme name here}';